Inspection of the Wheel and Tire

 - Examine each rim and wheel component.

 - Remove all dirt and debris from the assembly.
-Rust streaks
+Rust streaks or metal build-up around stud holes, or out-of-round or worn stud holes, may be caused by loose wheel nuts.

-- Inspect for broken, cracked, badly worn, bent, rusty,
+- Inspect for broken, cracked, badly worn, bent, rusty, or sprung rings and rims.

 - Make sure all wheel nuts are tightened.
 If tightening is necessary, use the tightening pattern in Fig. or see Fig. to initially tighten the flange nuts to 50 to 100 lbf·ft (68 to 136 N·m).
 Then tighten the flange nuts to 450 to 500 lbf·ft (610 to 678 N·m).